hall-lab/speedseq/README.md

 `speedseq aln` produces three sorted, indexed BAM files:

 * `outprefix.bam`
+  * The full, duplicate-marked, sorted BAM file for the library.
+This file may serve as input for `speedseq var`, `speedseq somatic`, and `speedseq lumpy`.
 * `outprefix.splitters.bam`
+  * This BAM file contains split reads called by the BWA-MEM alignment of the library.
+This file excludes duplicate reads by default, but they will be included if the `-i` flag is specified as a `speedseq aln` command line parameter.
 * `outprefix.discordants.bam`

-`outprefix.bam` is the full, duplicate-marked, sorted BAM file for the library, which may serve as input for `speedseq var` or `speedseq somatic`. `outprefix.splitters.bam` and `outprefix.discordants.bam` may serve as the `-S` and `-D` parameters respectively for `speedseq lumpy`.
+  * This BAM file contains discordant read-pairs called by the BWA-MEM alignment of the library.
+They may be discordant by strand orientation, intrachromosomal distance, or interchromosomal mapping.
+This file excludes duplicate reads by default, but they will be included if the `-i` flag is specified as a `speedseq aln` command line parameter.

 -
 ###speedseq var